-- 1. Orient residential and commercial buildings to face the street. - Commercial and mixed-use buildings should be sited within close proximity to sidewalks and the pedestrian space to enhance the pedestrian experience, unless where a setback may be considered to provide transition to adjacent building or pedestrian-friendly features such as a patio, courtyard or plaza.
+- 1. Orient residential and commercial buildings to face the street. - Commercial and mixed-use buildings should be sited within close proximity to sidewalks and the pedestrian space to enhance the pedestrian experience, unless where a setback may be considered to provide transition to adjacent building or pedestrianfriendly features such as a patio, courtyard or plaza.

-Example of an animated, mixed-use streetscape that provides a buffer between pedestrians and road traffic and a development plan that includes "corner cut" street treatment.
+Example of an animated, mixed-use streetscape that provides a buffer between pedestrians and road traffic.

-- 3. Building setbacks from lot lines should: - a. be designed to create an intimate, pedestrian friendly streetscape; - b. be between 0.0 m and 3.0 m (RDN in collaboration with Ministry of Transportation and Infrastructure will determine minimum building setbacks from lot lines); - c. consider relationship and transition to adjacent buildings; - d. corner sites are encouraged to feature landmark design or alternatively to provide a semi-public or public open space; and - e. include "corner cuts" or similar treatment to expand sidewalks adjacent to intersections. - Pedestrian sidewalks or defined walkways connecting building entrances to and through parking areas and sidewalks or road right-of-ways of the adjacent streets shall be provided.
+- 3. Building setbacks from lot lines should: - a. be designed to create an intimate, pedestrian friendly streetscape; - b. be between 0.0 m and 3.0 m (RDN in collaboration with Ministry of Transportation and Infrastructure will determine minimum building setbacks from lot lines); - c. consider relationship and transition to adjacent buildings; - d. corner sites are encouraged to feature landmark design or alternatively to provide a semi-public or public open space; and - e. include "corner cuts" or similar treatment to expand sidewalks adjacent to intersections.